ucsdarclab/fastron/README.md

     }

 ## Installation
 The contents of this repository can be placed in a directory to be used as a ROS package.
-For example, if `catkin_ws` is the ROS workspace, clone the repository into a subdirectory called `fastron`, and call `catkin_make` from `catkin_ws`.
+For example, if `catkin_ws` is the ROS workspace, clone the repository into a subdirectory called `src/fastron`, and call `catkin_make` from `catkin_ws`.

 ROS launch files can be run as examples, e.g.,
 ```bash